dominiksalvet/risc63/doc/instructions.md

 * mv
 * nop

-Will be added very soon...
+More will be added very soon...